janscience/adaptationprimer/lifac/README.md

     fss[i] = np.mean(frate[(ratetime>0.35) & (ratetime<0.45)])
 ```

-For adapted *f-I* curves the neuron needs to be preadapted to some
+For an adapted *f-I* curves the neuron needs to be preadapted to some
 stimulus value, and then the onset response to a range of inputs is
 measured.
 For this we need to know the steady-state response right
 before the onset of the test stimulus (`baserate`).
 The onset response